OpenGameDesign/OpenGDS/Math.md

   - Plane: a planar data structure that has `origin` and `normal` values.
 - Provide a generic API for the geometric structures which... <a name="geometry-goal"></a>
   - estimate a radius.
-  - determine if a value lies inside or outside the structure.
+  - determine if a value lies inside, outside, or intersects with the structure.
-  - calculate signed distance and normal a value is to the structure.
+  - calculate signed distance and a normal value to the structure.
 - Provide an API which utilizes `out` variables to keep mathematical operations from instantiating new instances.
-- Provide an API which promotes efficient use of data types.
+- Provide a simple API for common math functions.

 ## Concepts